'Blown away': Record high data usage on Christmas, Boxing Day - NZ Herald

 "With international travel still on hold, we expected a large amount of internet traffic around the holiday season but once again we've been blown away by the sheer volume."

+But there was a 23 per cent drop in text messages being sent during the peak hour, 9-10am, compared to last Christmas.

+"To ensure there's enough capacity to go around, we've upgraded many of our existing cell towers and deployed temporary sites across numerous holiday destinations," Spark said in a statement to the Herald.

-Temporary cell sites on wheels have been installed by Vodafone at popular holiday spots so people can continue their online habits uninterrupted.
+Temporary cell sites on wheels have been installed by Vodafone at popular holiday spots as well, so people can continue their online habits uninterrupted.

 Coastal towns with increased capacity over the holiday period include Paihia, Omaha and Whangamata.